7.3 Sport, youth fitness and physical activity

 On this page

 The 2015-2016 Youth Participation Governmental Programme (Rządowy Program Aktywności Społecznej Młodzieży na lata 2015-2016) functioned between years 2015 and 2016.
-Currently, data is available only on sport activities organised as part of the National System of Youth Sport (Systemu Sportu Młodzieżowego) is available.
+Currently, data is available only on sport activities organised as part of the National System of Youth Sport (System Sportu Młodzieżowego) is available.
 The System was, however, intended only for "young sporting talents" It also identified competitors with high sporting potential who would undergo further training in the sporting establishments and national teams of Polish sporting associations in order to represent Poland in international sporting competitions in all age groups, especially in Olympic sports".
+In 2022, a new programme Sport Talents (Sportowe Talenty) was started.
+It is being enacted under the auspices of the Ministry of Sport and Tourism in cooperation with the Ministry of Education and Science.
+The goal of the programme is to “discover the biggest sport talents among students in Polish schools.
+The foundation of the programme is the virtual platform SportoweTalenty.pl made available to teachers in order to monitor the results of fitness tests administered during PE lessons”.
+The programme is currently in its pilot stage, and is being implemented in two voivodeships (Opolskie and Lubelskie).
+It will be extended to the whole Poland in September 2023.

 Another programme taking action on physical activity is entitled the Programme of Financing Tasks Relating to the Organisation and Conduct of Activities Supporting and Supervising Youth Sport financed by Fund of Physical Culture Development.
 (Program dofinansowania zadań związanych z organizowaniem i prowadzeniem działalności wspierającej i kontrolnej sportu młodzieżowego ze środków Funduszu Rozwoju Kultury Fizycznej).
-In last few years, it was financed by the Physical Culture Development Fund, implemented by external entities and monitored by the Minister of Sports.
+In last few years, it was financed by the Physical Culture Development Fund, implemented by external entities and monitored by the Minister of Sport and Tourism.
 It mainly emphasised the training of young sporting talents and sports competition and was financed by the Physical Culture Development Fund, remaining at the disposal of the Minister of Sports and Tourism.
 There is also a programme entitled All Children’s Sports (Sport wszystkich dzieci) launched by the Ministry of Sports and "emphasising the dissemination of physical activity among children and young people, including the equalisation of their chances in accessing structured physical activity", and - in the long run - "the promotion of healthy and active lifestyle and changing social attitudes to physical activity".
+Under the Sport Classes For Students Fund (Fundusz Zajęć Sportowych dla Uczniów), a programme for teaching swimming to the general population named “I Know How To Swim” is being funded (Program powszechnej nauki pływania „Umiem pływać”).

 The issue of physical education at schools is mainly defined in the Regulation of the Minister of National Education on Framework Teaching Plans for Public Schools (Rozporządzenie ministra edukacji narodowej w sprawie ramowych planów nauczania dla publicznych szkół) - Physical Education is a compulsory subject provided in primary schools in years 1-3 in an amount of three hours per week, in years 4-8 - four hours per week and in the case of general upper secondary schools, physical education involves three hours of classes per week throughout all four years of the programme and the same goes for technical upper secondary schools (their programmes go on for five years) and for industrial schools (three-year-long programmes).
 The percentage of pupils who do not take part in physical activity classes is high.
 This situation is mainly caused by monotonous character of these classes.
 Moreover, they are often an occasion for humiliating weaker students which influences the low participation rate even more.